Updated: Jul 11

 You’re taking in more calories than you’re letting out.

-However, our ability to burn fat is affected by various factors, and compromised metabolism often derives from hormonal imbalances and changes in metabolic patterns, inflammation status, and the function of the endocannabinoid system.
+However, our ability to burn fat is affected by various factors, and compromised metabolism often derives from hormonal imbalances and changes in metabolic patterns, inflammation status, and the endocannabinoid system's function.

 Steady weight loss requires you to return your body to a healthy balance between the digestive, immune, and nervous systems — and the ECS is a bridge between them all.